Sud-ana/tcl_scripting/README.md

 ![Incomplete QOR report](/assets/QOR/4_Intermediate_QOR.jpg)

 **The instance count is throwing up errors due to which it is excluded from part of the report generation and needs further debugs.**
+# Issues
+1. The instance count is throwing up errors due to which it is excluded from part of the report generation and needs further debugs.
+2. QOR report has numbers reported with multiple significant digits.
+3. Synthesis is completed in 300ms only, so time in seconds is printed as 0.
+4.

 ## References
 * TCL Programming Workshop for VLSI industry by VSD.